-To prove the effectiveness of the proposed multimodal framework, we should first prove that our RTCAG can extract useful EDA features.
-Therefore, we conduct single EDA recognition in three popular datasets, including DEAP, AMIGOS and PMEmo.
-After being pre-processed, the composed 3-channel signals were fed into RTCAG and the series liner layers classified the EDA feature vectors.
+To prove the efficacy of the proposed multimodal structure, we should first prove that useful EDA characteristics can be extracted by our RTCAG.
+The single EDA recognition is conducted in three datasets, including DEAP, AMIGOS, and PMEmo.
+After being pre-processed, the composed 3-channel signals were fed into RTCAG, and the series liner layers classified the EDA feature vectors.

-The results in DEAP, AMIGOS and PMEmo are listed on the 1st, 2nd and 6th rows of Table~\ref{dif_fea}.
-It is clear that our model has accomplished accurate recognition in DEAP and AMIGOS, which proves the EDA feature extraction of RTCAG are excellent.
-Moreover, because of the annotation correlations, the results for V/A dimensions in AMIGOS and PMEmo are relatively close and the performance in DEAP diverges considerably, which is aligned with the dataset characteristics in Section~\ref{annotation correlation}.
+The results of our RTCAG in DEAP, AMIGOS, and PMEmo are listed on the 1st, 2nd, and 14th rows of Table~\ref{dif_fea}.
+It is clear that our model has accomplished accurate recognition in DEAP and AMIGOS, which proves the EDA feature extraction of RTCAG is excellent.
+Moreover, because of the annotation correlations, the results for V/A dimensions in AMIGOS and PMEmo are relatively close, and the performance in DEAP diverges considerably, which is aligned with the dataset characteristics in Section~\ref{annotation correlation}.
 However, the performance in the large-scale PMEmo decreases 10\% with the increase in the number of participants, which intrigued us.
 Previous works of neural networks~\cite{lawrence1997lessons,srivastava2014dropout,lawrence2000overfitting} reveal the DNN models, especially deeper models with large parameters, may suffer overfitting when the inputs are complicated from various different domains.
 Considering the various subject specificity, we assume the RTCAG may suffer overfitting.